The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Materials Methods

 \subsection{Ultrasound-specific Data Augmentation}

 Joint embedding SSL is effective when positive pairs contain similar information with respect to downstream tasks~\cite{Balestriero2022}.
-Several SSL studies applied to photographic or medical imaging datasets adopt the BYOL data augmentation pipeline used by Grill~\etal~\cite{grill2020bootstrap}.
-The core aim of our study was to determine if semantics-preserving data augmentation would better equip pretrained feature extractors for downstream LUS tasks than the commonly applied BYOL pipeline.
+Several SSL studies applied to photographic or medical imaging datasets adopted variations of the StandardAug data augmentation pipeline.
+The core aim of our study was to determine if semantics-preserving data augmentation would better equip pretrained feature extractors for downstream LUS tasks than the commonly applied StandardAug pipeline.

 We refer to a \textit{data augmentation pipeline} as an ordered sequence of transformations, each applied with some probability.
 For clarity, we assign each transformation an alphanumeric identifier and express a data augmentation pipeline as an ordered sequence of identifiers.
-The BYOL pipeline transformations are detailed in Table~\ref{tab:byol-augs}.
+The StandardAug pipeline transformations are detailed in Table~\ref{tab:byol-augs}.
 The table also includes an estimate of the time to transform a single image.
-Details on how the runtime estimates were calculated are in Appendix~\ref{apx:runtime-estimates}.
+Details on how the runtime estimates were calculated are in \ref{apx:transformation-runtime-estimates}.

 We designed the \textit{AugUS-O} pipeline, which was intended to preserve semantic information in the entire US FOV while imposing nontrivial differences across invocations.
 The transformations in AugUS-O are listed below.
-Algorithmic details and parameter settings for the BYOL and AugUS-O pipelines are in Appendices~\ref{apx:byol-transformations}~and~\ref{apx:us-specific-transformations}, respectively.